nestjs/docs.nestjs.com/content/graphql/federation.md

 ##### Code first

-We will need to create a class representing our User entity.
-Even though it lives in another microservice, we will be using and extending it.
-Note the `@extends` and `@external` directives
+We will need to create a class representing our `User` entity.
+Even though it lives in another service, we will be using and extending it.
+Note the `@extends` and `@external` directives.

 ```ts
 import { Directive, Field, ID, ObjectType } from '@nestjs/graphql';